aditeyabaral/bangalore-flat-and-flatmates-crawler/README.md

 # bangalore-flat-and-flatmates-crawler

-A crawler to fetch and store housing rent data from various groups on Facebook.
+A crawler to fetch and store housing rent data from various groups on Facebook

 ## How to set up the Crawler